KrisGoorhuis/pleo-space-rockets/README.md

    - Added Redux (Toolkit) to keep track
 - Added testing for network request utilities, Redux code, and conditional component rendering
    - @types/jest, jest-fetch-mock, react-testing-library added to dependencies
+- Restructured and reorganized components primarily relating to launches and launch pads

 ## v0.1.1
 - Fixed an issue where launch datetimes displayed the user's time zone rather than the launch's time zone as intended.
 The user's time zone is instead displayed in tooltip.